 K = (n × 10m × log(10m)) / (n × m × log(m)) = 10 × log(10m) / log(m)

 For 10 million instances, i.e., m = 106, then we get the value of K ≈ 11.7.

 Therefore, we can expect the training time to be roughly 11.7 hours.

 Q15.
 How does a Decision Tree handle missing attribute values?

 Decision Trees handle missing values in the following ways:

-- Fill the missing attribute value by the most common value of that attribute.
+- Fill the missing attribute value with the most common value of that attribute.

 The ID3 algorithm preferred Shorter Trees over longer Trees.
-In Decision Trees, attributes having high information gain are placed close to the root are preferred over those without.
+In Decision Trees, attributes with high information gain are placed close to the root and are preferred over those without.
 In the case of decision trees, the depth of the trees is the inductive bias.
 If the depth of the tree is too low, then there is too much generalization in the model.

 The goal of the feature selection while building a Decision Tree is to select features or attributes (Decision nodes) which lead to a split in children nodes whose combined entropy adds up to lower entropy than the entropy value of the data segment before the split.
 This implies higher information gain.